Oversupply of software… Who would’ve thought we would ever get there? Yet, 2020 is here and that’s our current reality.

 Any issue in design, coding, specifications or features that brings incorrect results is called a bug.
-Bug tracking is one of the most important aspects of a software development life cycle if you want to deliver quality products: keep this in mind when building a mobile app.
+Bug tracking is one of the most important aspects of software development life cycle models if you want to deliver quality products: keep this in mind when building a mobile app.

 While taking the latter into consideration it’s crucial to make sure you make every effort and eliminate bugs before and after the release of your app.